Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Related work

+.
 The maximization update rule in Q-learning has been shown to suffer from overestimation bias which will seriously hinder learning~\cite{thrun1993issues}.

-Minimizing the value ensemble is a standard method to deal with overestimation bias.
+Minimization of a value ensemble is a common method to deal with overestimation bias.
 Clipped double Q-learning (CDQ)~\cite{fujimoto2018addressing} takes the minimum value between a pair of critics to limit overestimation.
 SAC~\cite{haarnoja2018soft} then combined CDQ with entropy maximization to get impressive performance in continuous control tasks.
 Maxmin Q-learning~\cite{lan2020maxmin} mitigated the overestimation bias by using a minimization over multiple action-value estimates.
-But minimizing a Q-function set is unable to filter out abnormally small values, which causes undesired pessimistic underexploration problem~\cite{ciosek2019better}.
+But minimize a Q-function set is unable to filter out abnormally small values which causes undesired pessimistic underexploration problem~\cite{ciosek2019better}.
 Using minimization to control overestimation is coarse and wasteful as it ignores all estimates except the minimal one~\cite{kuznetsov2020controlling}.

-REDQ~\cite{chen2021randomized} proposed in-target minimization, which used a minimization across a random subset of Q functions from the ensemble to alleviate the above problems.
+REDQ~\cite{chen2021randomized} proposed in-target minimization which used a minimization across a random subset of Q functions from the ensemble to alleviate the above problems.
 REDQ~\cite{chen2021randomized} showed their method reduces the std of the Q-function bias to close to zero for most of the training.
 Truncated Quantile Critics (TQC)~\cite{kuznetsov2020controlling} truncates the right tail of the distributional value ensemble by dropping several of the topmost atoms to control overestimation.
-Weighted bellman backup~\cite{lee2021sunrise} and uncertainty weighted actor-critic~\cite{wu2021uncertainty} prevents error propagation~\cite{kumar2020discor} in Q-learning by reweighing sample transitions based on uncertainty estimations from the ensembles~\cite{lee2021sunrise} or Monte Carlo dropout~\cite{wu2021uncertainty, srivastava2014dropout}.
-Unlike prior works, our work does not reweight sample transitions but directly adds uncertainty estimations to punish the target value.
+Weighted bellman backups~\cite{lee2020sunrise} and uncertainty weighted actor-critic~\cite{wu2021uncertainty} prevents error propagation~\cite{kumar2020discor} in Q-learning by reweighing sample transitions based on uncertainty estimations from the ensembles~\cite{lee2020sunrise} or Monte Carlo dropout~\cite{wu2021uncertainty, srivastava2014dropout}.
+Different from prior works, our work does not reweight sample transitions but directly adds uncertainty estimations to punish the target value.

-The effect of underestimation bias on learning efficiency is environment-dependent~\cite{lan2020maxmin}.
-Therefore, it may be hard to choose the suitable parameters to balance under- and overestimation for entirely different environments.
-Our work proposed to solve this problem by learning about an optimistic and pessimistic policy family
+~\citet{lan2020maxmin} showed the effect of underestimation bias on learning efficiency is environment-dependent.
+It may be hard to choose the right parameters to balance under- and overestimation for completely different environments.
+Our work proposed to solve this problem by learning an optimistic and pessimistic policy family.